Abd196-bit/aimolel/PYPI_PUBLISHING_GUIDE.md

-# Publishing DieAI Knowledge Library to PyPI
+# Publishing DieAI Library to PyPI

-This guide shows you how to publish the `dieai-knowledge` library to PyPI.
+This guide shows you how to publish the `dieai` library to PyPI - an OpenAI-like API for building chatbots and AI projects.

 ## Prerequisites